 Benefits include cryopreservation services for a condition which the treating Physician anticipates will cause Infertility in the future (except when the infertile condition is caused by elective chemical or surgical sterilization procedures).
-The Subscriber, spouse or Domestic Partner is responsible for the Copayment listed for all professional and Hospital services, Ambulatory Surgery Center and ancillary services used in connection with any procedure covered under this Benefit, and injectable drugs administered or prescribed by the provider during a course of treatment to induce fertilization.
-Procedures must be consistent with established medical practice for the treatment of Infertility and authorized by the Primary Care Physician.
+The Subscriber, spouse or Domestic Partner is responsible for the Copayment or Coinsurance listed for all professional and Hospital services, Ambulatory Surgery Center and ancillary services used in connection with any procedure covered under this Benefit, and injectable drugs administered or prescribed by Provider to induce fertilization.
+Procedures must be consistent with established medical practice for the treatment of Infertility and authorized by a Primary Care Physician.